 3. Meditate.
 Try to meditate frequently, either alone for a few minutes before bed, or by listening to a guided meditation as a family.

 4. Be Playful.
 Draw pictures with your child, sing and dance together, roleplay, or build a cushion fort!
 Live in the moment and let everything go and truly enjoy the present moment.

 - Reduced anxiety

-- Enables us to be less reactive to things which would usually push our buttons
+- Enables us to be less reactive to things that would usually push our buttons

 - Improves emotional awareness